ambarishbiswas/miums_v1.0/README.md

  	-is_min_bitscore                      51                        [The bitscore cutoff of the overlapping regions between reference and query sequences; Default is set to 51, but any positive integer is supported; ]

- 	-is_min_coverage                      51                        [The minimum coverage cutoff of the overlapping regions between reference and query sequences; Default is set to 51, but any
-                                      	                          	positive integer is supported; ]
+ 	-is_min_coverage                      51                        [The minimum coverage cutoff of the overlapping regions between reference and query sequences; Default is set to 51, but any positive integer is supported; ]

- 	-is_increment                         5                         [Default is set to 5, i.e. in each iteration the is_min_id, is_min_bitscore and is_min_coverage will be incremented by 5 (until
-                                      	                          	they reach 90); this option ensures that only the more and more sequences with homologous proteins are classified; any positive/negative real number can be used; ]
+ 	-is_increment                         5                         [Default is set to 5, i.e. in each iteration the is_min_id, is_min_bitscore and is_min_coverage will be incremented by 5 (until they reach 90); this option ensures that only the more and more sequences with homologous proteins are classified; any positive/negative real number can be used; ]

-  Options for additional reporting:
+<h5>Options for additional reporting:</h5>

  	-bin_sequences_at                     X                         [Supported values for X are: superkingdom, phylum, class, order, family, genus or species; By default sequence binning will not be done ]

- 	-report_dual_predictions              0/1                       [Default is set to 1, MIUMS can identify sequences that contains proteins from organisms belongs to inter-superkingdom; typical
-                                      	                          	example is viral proteins in bacterial sequence ]
+ 	-report_dual_predictions              0/1                       [Default is set to 1, MIUMS can identify sequences that contains proteins from organisms belongs to inter-superkingdom; typical example is viral proteins in bacterial sequence ]

  	-kraken_style_output                  0/1                       [Default is set to 0; Use '1' to create a output file similar to what kraken, CLARKS and kaiju provides]

-  Other options:
+<h5>Other options:</h5>

  	-T/-threads                           N                         [By default the program uses 4 threads; Any positive integer is accepted]
- 	-q/-quiet                             0/1                       [Default is set to 0, which shows program step-by-step logs; Use '1' to turn of the logging; Note, a file log.log will still
-                                      	                          	be created in the output_folder ]
+ 	-q/-quiet                             0/1                       [Default is set to 0, which shows program step-by-step logs; Use '1' to turn of the logging; Note, a file log.log will still be created in the output_folder ]

  	-h/--h/-help/--help                                             [Shows this help] -v/-version                                                     [Shows MIUMS Version ]
  	-rm                                                             [removes the output folder specified by -o or -out_dir (if exists);]
  	-clean                                                          [removes all intermediate temporary files once a process is finished;]
- 	-test                                                           [supported options are: full, fast or custom; If -test is provided, MIUMS uses pre-supplied fastq files for testing the pipeline;
-                                      	                          	the option 'full' sets parameters for most-comprehensive MIUMS run; The option 'fast' does the least-comprehensive MIUMS run where reads are classified directly using MIUMS RLMS; The 'custom' option takes all other user parameters except input fasta/fastq related parameters; ]
+ 	-test                                                           [supported options are: full, fast or custom; If -test is provided, MIUMS uses pre-supplied fastq files for testing the pipeline; the option 'full' sets parameters for most-comprehensive MIUMS run; The option 'fast' does the least-comprehensive MIUMS run where reads are classified directly using MIUMS RLMS; The 'custom' option takes all other user parameters except input fasta/fastq related parameters; ]

 #### General information: